 Sometimes growth comes in great leaps.
-However, most of the time, growth is incremental.
+However, most of the time, change is incremental.
 These are small, sometimes imperceptible steps.
 So, it’s vital to keep a spiritual journal.
 Using a journal will help us see our growth.
-This simple tool helps us spot patterns that may be holding us back.
+This simple tool allows us to spot patterns that may be holding us back.

 The virtues of the spirit are not goals.
 They are the higher values possible for each of the nine basic personality types.
-Each type has its own path and own set of challenges.
-Presence is the common element that will help all personality types move in the direction of integration.
+Each type has its path and its own set of challenges.
+Presence is the common element that will help all personality types move toward integration.
 Presence is what enables the real you to show up.
-This is where the most valuable cognitive inner work is accomplished.
+To do serious inner work, we must be present.

 You enter your soul path when you walk your path.
 The dominant cultural narrative is against this.
 In particular, Western organized religion does not want you to do this.
 They want to keep you as a paying customer.
-If you find your own way, you threaten their cash flow.
+If you find your way, you threaten their cash flow.

 What Exactly are the Virtues of the Spirit?